1. Warren Hastings was the first ___________.

 Explanation: He used Hindu and Muslim laws in civil and criminal justice.

-93. Hastings’ administrative style was criticized because:
+93. Hastings’ administrative style was criticized because___________.

 A) He spent too much on Indian culture